The 5 Things Men 40+ Want in Life (and How to Get Them)

 #2 - Kids

-Men find new meaning in leaving a legacy through their kidsgenerating a positive impact on the flow of their future generations.
-They do this by: Being an active and present father; showing an interest in what their kids are into; spending less time at work and more time with their kids; just being there for their kids; creating relationships rather than burying themselves in spreadsheets; cultivating rituals together; giving their kids experiences; making memories together; and being a male figure in their life more consistently.
+Men find new meaning in leaving a legacy through their kids—including their grandkids—by creating a positive impact on the flow of future generations.
+They do this by being an active and present father; showing interest in what their kids are into; spending less time at work and more time with their kids; simply being there for them; making time to connect and repair relationships; prioritising connection over being buried in spreadsheets; cultivating rituals together; giving their kids experiences; becoming a “professional memory maker” and making memories together; and being a more consistent male figure in their lives.

-The moments they gift their kids and the memories they make together will stay with them long after they’re gone and will transcend their lifetime.
+This is where the economic remodelling really pays off.
+The time they now have to spend with their kids is priceless.
+The moments they can now gift their kids and the memories they make together will stay with them long after they’re gone and will transcend their lifetime.
 Like a ripple effect, the positive impact they have on their kids will flow through them and radiate out onto future generations, giving their life importance, value and significance.
-This gives them a new purpose: They have a clear role; are motivated to be a positive male role model; to instill good morals and values; demonstrate positive habits; they feel useful and needed; and it makes them want to be a better man.
+This gives them a new purpose: they have a clear role; are motivated to be a positive male role model; to instil good morals and values; demonstrate positive habits; they feel useful and needed; and it makes them want to be a better man and show up as the best version of themselves.

 Here are real life client stories for how you do it: